Climate Communications and Engagement Coordinator

 Eligibility requirements

-Tto take part in the study, you must meet the following criteria:
+To take part in the study, you must meet the following criteria:

-• Must be over 19 years of age
+• Over 19 years of age

-• Must be willing to share your diary notes
+• Willing to share their diary notes

 Location of study